Rise Above: 24 Black Flag Songs to Benefit the West Memphis Three

 Rise Above: 24 Black Flag Songs to Benefit the West Memphis Three is a 2002 tribute album.
 It consists of covers of Black Flag songs performed by the Rollins Band, with vocalists from various well-known rock, hip hop, punk and metal artists (as well as certain members of Black Flag) singing.
 All money raised from sales of the album were donated to the legal funds of the West Memphis Three.
+It is the final release by the Rollins Band.